-The isthmus is highly diverse geography, being formed from a patchwork of volcanic scoria cones, lava flows, explosion craters and older sedimentary rocks.
+The geography of the isthmus is highly diverse, being formed from a patchwork of volcanic scoria cones, lava flows, explosion craters and older sedimentary rocks.
 Approximately 75 percent of land cover is urban and industrial use.

 Many coastal villages have only one way in and out so escape routes will be compromised.